From an impressive explosion of flowers to frolicking baby lambs and amazing birdlife, here’s a list of most memorable New Zealand spring experiences.

 It’s also hatching season for New Zealand's flightless icon, with the first kiwis emerging from mid-September.
 Book a tour at Rainbow Springs in Rotorua to marvel at how humans help hatch and raise these precious chicks.

-If getting wet is not your thing, spring is also the time to get into hiking or kayaking to explore New Zealand’s pristine wilderness areas.
+Spring is also a great time to explore New Zealand’s pristine wilderness areas.
+There are plenty of hiking or kayaking options.
 It’s ‘waterfall season’; enjoy the best of them with a hike in Auckland’s Waitakere Ranges or kayaking trip in Milford Sound.